-Jomolhari is a sacred mountain with the meditation cave of Guru Rinpoche and Khandro Yeshe Tsogyal located at an altitude of more than 4,600 meters above sea level.
-The Jomolhari Temple is built near the meditation cave of Guru Rimpoche within the Jurisdiction of Soe Gewog of Lingzhi Drungkhag under Thimphu Dzongkhag.
+Jomolhari is a sacred mountain with a meditation cave of Guru Rinpoche and Khandro Yeshe Tsogyal located at an altitude of more than 4,600 meters above sea level.
+The Jomolhari Temple is built near the cave within the Jurisdiction of Soe Gewog of Lingzhi Drungkhag under Thimphu Dzongkhag.
 However, not many people visit this holy site due to altitude and distance.

 How to Reach Guru Rinpoche’s Meditation Cave at Jomolhari